torvalds/linux/Documentation/dev-tools/kgdb.rst

 breakpoints if you desire to run with the ``CONFIG_STRICT_KERNEL_RWX`` option turned on, else you need to turn off this option.

-Next you should choose one of more I/O drivers to interconnect debugging host and debugged target.
-Early boot debugging requires a KGDB I/O driver that supports early debugging and the driver must be built into the kernel directly.
+Next you should choose one of more I/O drivers to interconnect deging host and deged target.
+Early boot deging requires a KGDB I/O driver that supports early deging and the driver must be built into the kernel directly.
 Kgdb I/O driver configuration takes place via kernel or module parameters which you can learn more about in the in the section that describes the parameter kgdboc.